tavoyne/steadier/packages/config/README.md

 ## VSCode

-First, make sure that you have the [eslint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).
+First, make sure that you have the [eslint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) installed.

 Then, in your `.vscode/settings.json` file, add: